0

 January 14, 2022 3 min read

-Now that we have covered the basic care requirements here, we can focus on how to breed Eurydactylodes agricolae and vieillardi.
+Now that we have covered the basic care requirements, we can focus on how to breed Eurydactylodesspp.
 First things first, let's figure out what sex your geckos are.
-Mature males are very easy to distinguish from mature females as they will have a rather obvious hemipenal bulge and prominent femoral pores.
+Mature males are very easy to distinguish from mature females as they have a rather obvious hemipenal bulge and prominent waxy and often yellow femoral pores.
 Females lack both of these features as demonstrated in our handy dandy pictures below.

-Sexing juvenile Eurydactylodes is a bit more tricky as they do not develop the bulge until maturity.
-Males can develop pores as early as 3 months old and experienced keepers can usually sex them at this point.
-But things are not always what they seem because females can display pseudopores which look very similar to actual pores.
-A trained eye can tell the difference but unfortunately, that is something that only comes with experience.
+Sexing juvenile Eurydactylodesspp. is a bit more tricky, as they do not develop the bulge until maturity.
+Males can develop pores as early as 2-3 months old and experienced keepers can usually sex them at this point using a loupe.
+But things are not always they seem because females can display pseudopores which look very similar to male pores.
+A trained eye can tell the difference but unfortunately, it is something that comes with experience.
+In general, female pseudopores do not have waxy-yellow extrusions coming out of the pores.
+Additionally, the pores are typically centered in a small diamond pattern opposed to all the way across the legs.

 Nutrition

 Successful reproduction is heavily dependent on what you feed your breeders.
 As with most species the more variety you can include in their diet, the better.
-While both agricolae and vieillardi can survive and reproduce on prepared gecko diets alone, they will thrive and be more prolific when also offered live gut loaded insects at least once or twice a week.
+While Eurydactylodesspp. can survive and reproduce on prepared gecko diets alone, they will thrive and be more prolific when offered live gut loaded insects once or twice a week.
 We offer smaller sized crickets as well as dubia roach nymphs.
-We dust the insects with calcium and D3 powder every time we feed insects, and we mix in a Herptivite multivitamin with the calcium one feeding per week.
+We dust the insects with calcium with D3 powder every time we feed insects, and we mix in a Herptivite multivitamin with the calcium one feeding per month.
 In addition to that, we offer prepared gecko diet 2 or 3 times per week.

 Seasons